amitrajaraman/notes/hs-301/hs-301-postmid.md

 During the Renaissance, the power of the church gradually shifted to the state.
 There were also large changes in socio-economic structure, with the rise of economic individualism (_laissez faire_).
 Reason was viewed as a higher authority now, with truth being something acquired by free and unbiased inquiry.
 People began to reflect on more natural things.
 There was large practical application of science in technology and medicine.
 Due to this, there were large changes in religion and morality, with many rules being articulated, leaving behind religion.
 Reason is rationalistic in the sense that it makes reason the highest authority, seeking to explain things in a scientific manner.
 Rationalists thus seek to be absolutely certain of knowledge (in a non-empirical way).
-Rationalistis such as Descartes, Leibniz, and Spinoza believed in a priori truth, while empiricists such as Bacon, Hobbes, Locke, Berkeley, and Hume believed in a posteriori truth.
+Rationalists such as Descartes, Leibniz, and Spinoza believed in a priori truth, while empiricists such as Bacon, Hobbes, Locke, Berkeley, and Hume believed in a posteriori truth.

 Bacon said that human knowledge must have a firm, sold foundation.
 He had supreme self-confidence and optimism.
 The primary method of science is induction, and social order must be discovered in science.
 To summarize, the model of knowledge is natural science, the method is induction, and the goal is invention.
 This new scientific spirit was known as _novum organum_.
 Methodical observation and experimentation was done in natural science.
 The role of mathematics was not ruled out, however.
 The mind was tried to be freed from prejudices (_idolas_).
 For example, the _idola of the tribes_ is that of human desire (_teleology_).
 The _idola of the den_ (_specus_) deals with one's individual dispositions, education, and authority admired.
 The _idola fori_ (idolas of the market) deals with the association of words and names of actual objects with abstract things.
 The _idola of theatre_ is the result of false theories/philosophies.